l3ku/ubuntu-fast-track-pro/README.md

-# How to fix Ubuntu 18.04 not recognizing M-Audio Fast Track Pro USB audio interface
+# How to fix Ubuntu 18.04/20.04 not recognizing M-Audio Fast Track Pro USB audio interface
 After buying a new machine and installing Ubuntu 18.04 on it, I realized that my old Fast Track Pro USB audio interface was not recognized at all by the system as it did not appear in the system preferences.
 I was not willing to buy a new sound card yet, so as somewhat a Linux noob, I started troubleshooting and eventually got the sound card to work.
+This works in 20.04 too!

 Hopefully this saves you from a couple hours of frustration. :)